ransome1/sleek/CONTRIBUTING.md

 ### Pull Requests

 We welcome pull requests for bug fixes, enhancements, or new features.

+**If you're intending to add a new feature not previously discussed in an issue or discussion, please create a [feature request](#feature-requests) first.
+This allows us to gather input from the community, plan its implementation and make sure it aligns with sleek's purpose and saves you time in implementing it.
+After all, we want sleek to stay sleek and maintainable.
+New Feature Pull Requests without prior discussion will receive low priority for review.**

 To contribute code, please follow these steps:

 1. Fork the repository and create a new branch based on the `main` branch.
 2. Make your changes in the new branch, adhering to the [coding guidelines](#coding-guidelines).